Our friendly Hamilton team has been detecting and diagnosing melanoma and other skin cancers for over two decades.

-The MoleMap Hamilton skin clinic combines leading technology and skin cancer expertise to diagnose melanoma and other skin cancers.
+The MoleMap Hamilton skin clinic combines a proven skin-mapping system and skin cancer expertise to diagnose melanoma and other skin cancers.

 Recent New Zealand data shows that older people have a higher incidence of skin cancers such as melanoma than those in younger age brackets.
 In 2014, the melanoma mortality rate had increased substantially in the age groups 75–84 years and 85+ years – while the number of deaths from melanoma remained relatively stable in the other age groups.1